YottaDB/YDBDoc/ProgGuide/ioproc.rst

 * The bounds of the virtual "page"
 * Format control characters
-* YottaDB/GT.M character filtering
+* YottaDB character filtering

 Each device has a WIDTH and a LENGTH that define the virtual "page."
 The WIDTH determines the maximum size of a record for a device, while the LENGTH determines how many records fit on a page.
-YottaDB/GT.M starts a new record when the current record size ($X) reaches the maximum WIDTH and the device has WRAP enabled.
-When the current line ($Y) reaches the maximum LENGTH, YottaDB/GT.M starts a new page.
+YottaDB starts a new record when the current record size ($X) reaches the maximum WIDTH and the device has WRAP enabled.
+When the current line ($Y) reaches the maximum LENGTH, YottaDB starts a new page.

-YottaDB/GT.M has several format control characters (used in the context of a WRITE command) that allow the manipulation of the virtual cursor.
-For all I/O devices, the YottaDB/GT.M format control characters do the following:
+YottaDB has several format control characters (used in the context of a WRITE command) that allow the manipulation of the virtual cursor.
+For all I/O devices, the YottaDB format control characters do the following:

 * !
 Sets $X to zero (0) and increments $Y, and terminates the logical record in progress.
 The definition of "logical record" varies from device to device, and is discussed in each device section.
 * # Sets $X and $Y to zero (0), and terminates the logical record in progress.
 * ?n If n is greater than $X, writes n-$X spaces to the device, bringing $X to n.
 If n is less than or equal to $X, ?n has no effect.
-When WRAP is enabled and n exceeds the WIDTH of the line, WRITE ?n increments $Y and sets $X equal to n#WIDTH, where # is the YottaDB/GT.M modulo operator.
+When WRAP is enabled and n exceeds the WIDTH of the line, WRITE ?n increments $Y and sets $X equal to n#WIDTH, where # is the YottaDB modulo operator.

-In UTF-8 mode, YottaDB/GT.M maintains $X in the following measurement units:
+In UTF-8 mode, YottaDB maintains $X in the following measurement units:

 +--------------------------------------------+--------------------------------------------------+---------------------------------------------------+
 | Devices                                    | Input                                            | Output                                            |